Le lien vers cette page a été envoyé avec succès aux destinataires.

 To do this, the owner must:

-The tenant must leave the premises and return the keys to the landlord by the lease's due date.
+The tenant must leave the premises and return the keys to the landlord no later than the expiry date of the lease.

 Special cases:

-How do I send the letter of leave?
+How do I send the holiday letter?

 The letter of leave must be sent to the tenant: